kanboard/kanboard/doc/automatic-actions.markdown

 Automatic Actions
 =================

-To minimize the user interaction, Kanboard support automatic actions.
+To minimize the user interaction, Kanboard support automated actions.

 Each automatic action is defined like that: